District Grand Lodge of Bombay: Influence

-The Royal Willingdon Sports Club was founded in 1918 by Lord Willingdon, a known Freemason.
+The Willingdon Sports Club was founded in 1918 by Lord Willingdon, a known Freemason.
 The Royal Bombay Yacht Club (1846), founded by Henry Morland—who served as Grand Master of Scottish Freemasonry in India—and the Bombay Gymkhana (1875) had buildings designed by John Adams, whose architectural work reflected Masonic ideals.
 Many elite clubs across the city were similarly founded or influenced by Freemasons, leaving a lasting legacy on Mumbai’s colonial social and architectural fabric.

 Frederick William Stevens, a Freemason initiated in 1875, was the architect behind many iconic Mumbai structures, including the Chhatrapati Shivaji Maharaj Terminus (CSMT) and the Brihanmumbai Municipal Corporation (BMC) headquarters—both reflecting Masonic principles and architectural symbolism.
 He also designed the Maharashtra Police headquarters in Colaba, Post-Office Mews at Apollo Bunder, the head offices of the BB&CI Railway at Churchgate, the Oriental Life Assurance Offices at Flora Fountain, and the Mulji Jetha Fountain, all of which contribute to Mumbai’s rich colonial-era heritage.